-John Ritenbaugh, acknowledging that most professing Christians are aware of the New Covenant, cautions us not to fall prey to the insidious error that much of the Protestant—especially the evangelical—world teaches.
-The error lies in misconstruing the significance of the New Covenant as a 'free pass into Heaven' without paying attention to the Law which, detractors almost universally claim, has been done away.
+Much of Protestantism misconstrues the significance of the New Covenant as a 'free pass into Heaven' without paying attention to the Law which, detractors almost universally claim, has been 'done away.'
 Protestants ignore the description of the New Covenant in Jeremiah 31:31-34 and Hebrews 8:10-11, where God says He will "hard-wire" His Law into peoples' minds after a thoroughgoing transforming and renewing of those minds during sanctification, demanded as a part of our living sacrifice.
 Acceptance of the terms of this New Covenant may appear as insurmountable hurdles to the carnal mind.
 We are required to give up anything (family, esteem from friends and associates, fame, wealth, etc.) which conflicts with our loyalty to Jesus Christ and God the Father.
 We are obliged to soberly count the cost before we leap, realizing we have formidable enemies (both spiritual and physical) to conquer as well as continuous obstacles to overcome, for which we will need prodigious quantities of God's precious Holy Spirit.
 Like the apostle Paul, we must be willing to forego any attractions to fame, prestige, or influence if they conflict with God's divine purpose for us, considering these previous desires rubbish.
 Sanctification is not passive, but it is a rigorously active process in which God requires our full participation, yielding to His molding.
-We must put God before family, friends, and self.
 God will not create our spiritual character by fiat; we must be thoroughly involved in the process, keeping and meditating upon His Holy Law, making it our first nature instead of our second nature.
-We must look before we leap, but we must leap in the right dir

 There is no doubt among those calling themselves Christians, what is commonly called the New Covenant is the best known of all the covenants appearing in the Bible.
 What is less known, even by many of these same people, is that the New Covenant first appears in the Old Testament as a prophecy in Jeremiah 31.
 It reveals God’s major content of His salvation program at a very early stage.